Kartapuce/kartapuce.github.io/_vulnerabilities/web.md

     image_path: assets/images/web/ssrf.png
 ---

 The **Open Web Application Security Project (OWASP)** Top 10 is a must-known for current most critical security risks on web applications.
-Let's review some of them, which may be hard to properly explain without some drawing ! :paintbrush:
+Let's review some of them, which may be hard to properly explain without some drawing! :paintbrush:

 ## Web Application Security Risks